Corrour railway station: History

-In the early days, there was so much estate business that the railway employed an extra clerkess during the grouse season.
+In the early days, there was so much estate business that the railway employed an extra clerk during the grouse season.
 It was theoretically a private station for the use of the estate, but it was also used by the public from the start, despite its not appearing in public timetables until September 1934.

 In 1897, the estate built a new lodge at the foot of Loch Ossian, 4+1/2 mi northeast of the station.
 There was, however, no vehicular access to the lodge from the public road system, so all goods (including vehicles) had to come and go by rail via Corrour station.
 Until the track along the south shore of Loch Ossian was built, the estate ran a small steamer from the lodge to the head of Loch Ossian (where Loch Ossian youth hostel is now), from which the station was only a little over a mile (1.6 km) away.
-In 1972, the Forestry Commission built a private macadamized road from the A86 at near Moy Lodge to Corrour Lodge, so for the first time there was vehicular access to the station, via Corrour Lodge and Moy Lodge – a total distance of 15 mi.
+In 1972, the Forestry Commission built a private macadamized road from the A86 near Moy Lodge to Corrour Lodge, so for the first time there was vehicular access to the station, via Corrour Lodge and Moy Lodge; a total distance of 15 mi.